 We wanted ideas of all sizes that speak on the subject of Britishness and which:

-- Engage rather than lecture
+- Engaged rather than lectured

-How much funding is there?
+How much funding was there?

 Sky Arts allocated almost £2m to the Art 50 project.
 This covered the arts projects themselves, the festivals and the TV programming.